TracyMuso/Leaderboard/README.md

 - To clone the repository run [https://github.com/elfin-git/Leaderboard] in your terminal

 # Usage
-- This can be used to see scores of different people.
+- This can be used to add and see scores of different players.
 - **NOTE**: The mobile version is currently unavailable.

 # Install